Hon. Edwin Meese III

 Dr. Williams is the author of over 150 publications which have appeared in scholarly journals such as Economic Inquiry, American Economic Review, Georgia Law Review, Journal of Labor Economics, Social Science Quarterly, and Cornell Journal of Law and Public Policy and popular publications such as Newsweek, Ideas on Liberty, National Review, Reader’s Digest, Cato Journal, and Policy Review.
 He has authored six books: America: A Minority Viewpoint; The State Against Blacks, which was later made into the PBS documentary; Good Intentions, All It Takes Is Guts, South Africa’s War Against Capitalism, which was later revised for South African publication; Do the Right Thing: The People’s Economist Speaks; and More Liberty Means Less Government.

-He has made scores of radio and television appearances and is an occasional substitute host for the “Rush Limbaugh” radio show.
+He has made scores of radio and television appearances and occasionally as substitute host for the “Rush Limbaugh” radio show.
 In addition, Dr. Williams writes a weekly nationally syndicated column that is carried by approximately 140 newspapers and several web sites.

 Dr. Williams serves on several boards of directors including Grove City College, the Reason Foundation, and the Hoover Institution.
 He also serves on numerous advisory boards including: Cato Institute, Landmark Legal Foundation, Institute of Economic Affairs, and Heritage Foundation.